System Impact Area

 The Self-Represented Litigation Network warns that technology issues may delay and disrupt proceedings, negatively impact perceptions of the process, raise legal and constitutional issues, and negatively impact outcomes.
 A Brennan Center for Justice research report said, “use of remote technology—and its possible expansion—also raises critical questions about how litigants’ rights and their access to justice may be impacted, either positively or negatively, and what courts and other stakeholders can do to mitigate any harms.”
 The report went on to highlight the “need for additional research and evaluation as courts experiment with remote systems, as well as the need for courts to consult with a wide array of stakeholders when developing policies for video proceedings.”

 The only way to design and build technologies that serve all of these individuals’ needs is to work with them in the creation of the technologies.
-The NCSC’s Joint Technology Committee has recommended that “to glean the greatest benefit, ODR should be co-designed and rigorously user-tested by the public it seeks to serve.
+The NCSC’s Joint Technology Committee has recommended that to get the greatest benefit from justice tech tools, they “should be co-designed and rigorously user-tested by the public it seeks to serve.
 Courts must involve the public as key stakeholder participants.
 In a social media-driven economy, well-designed, user-friendly websites and apps are their own best advertisement.”

 About UX4Justice